BRIDGE Program

 - They are interested in exploring higher education and careers in social work/human services; and

-- They are a refugee, immigrant, or child of a refugee or immigrant and received a bachelor’s degree either in the United States or abroad.
+- They are someone who has historically not had access to social work education, including participants from around the globe, and received a bachelor’s degree either in the United States or abroad.

 For more information, please visit the BRIDGE Program website.